-- Threes fear worthlessness
+- Threes fear worthlessness.

-- Type fours fear of being just average and not unique
+- Type fours fear of being just average and not unique.

-- Fives fear incompetence
+- Fives fear incompetence.

-- The Type Six fear lack of loyalty and support
+- The Type Six fear lack of loyalty and support.

-- Type sevens fear missing out
+- Type sevens fear missing out on something.

-- Eights fear not being in control
+- Eights fear not being in control.

-- Type nines fear the loss of connection
+- Type nines fear the loss of connection.

 There are three basic instinctual types in the Enneagram system.
 They each have corresponding fears.
 These core fears are:

-- Self-Preservation dominant stack fear their essential needs will not be met
+- Self-Preservation dominant stack fear their essential needs will not be met.

-- Passion or sexual dominant stack fear a dull existence or missing something exciting
+- Passion or sexual dominant stack fear a dull existence or missing something exciting.

 Fears of our Primal Mind

-Groupthink manipulation enables the linking beliefs and values to our fight, flight, or freeze response.
+Groupthink manipulation enables linking beliefs and values to our fight, flight, or freeze response.
 One accomplishes this by creating a Scapegoat.
 A Scapegoat is who or what you blame for something.
 This is the focal point of negative emotions, like fear and anger.
 These emotions are powerful motivators that override rational thinking.
 See Cultural Fears below.